After Gastric Bypass Surgery

 Lifelong Diet Guidelines After Gastric Bypass Surgery

-Roux-en-Y gastric bypass surgery is a state-of-the-art procedure that has the potential to give you a new lease on life.
-Treatment does not stop after the procedure; instead, it continues for the rest of your life.
+Roux-en-Y gastric bypass surgery is a state of the art procedure that has the potential to give you a new lease on life.
+Treatment does not stop after the procedure, it will continue for the rest of your life.
 You must be committed to making the diet and exercise changes necessary to maintain weight loss results.
-You will meet with a Nutritionist before and after surgery to help you make healthy and educated food choices and adopt new eating habits.
+You will meet with a Dietitian before and after surgery to help you make healthy and educated food choices and adopt new eating habits.

 Since the stomach is much smaller in size, the amount of food you can consume after bariatric surgery is very limited.
 Certain types of foods that were tolerated easily before surgery may now cause discomfort.
 Therefore, it is important for you to carefully follow the recommended diet guidelines and continue to follow them after gastric bypass surgery.
 The following dietary changes are recommended after gastric bypass surgery:

-The stomach can only hold an ounce or two of food immediately after surgery.
-Overeating can cause pain, and discomfort as well as nausea and vomiting.
-Most patients experience a sense of “full” and have close to NO hunger all the time after gastric bypass, making it easier to eat only small amounts.
-Tightness or pain means over-eating!
+The stomach can only hold two ounces food immediately after surgery.
+Overeating can cause pain and discomfort as well as nausea and vomiting.
+Most patients experience a sense of fullness and have very little signs of hunger after surgery which makes eating small portions much easier.

 Large pieces of food can block the very small opening to the intestine.
 If the food cannot leave the stomach, patients can experience abdominal pain and vomiting.
 You should take small bites (size of a fingertip) and chew your food completely before swallowing.